D-ADMM: A Communication-Efficient Distributed Algorithm For Separable Optimization: Conclusions

 \section{Conclusions}

-We proposed an algorithm for solving separable problems in a distributed way.
-This means that, given a connected network, each node has a cost function and a constraint set associated.
-While keeping their costs and constraints sets private all the time, all nodes cooperate in order to solve a global optimization problem, which minimizes the sum of all the nodes' costs, and constrains the solution to be in the intersection of all sets.
-We showed how several problems from signal processing and control can be solved with the proposed algorithm, named D-ADMM, and presented extensive simulation results.
-These results show that D-ADMM requires almost always less communications to converge than any other state-of-the-art distributed optimization algorithm.
+We proposed an algorithm for solving separable problems in networks, in a distributed way.
+Each node has a private cost and a private constraint set, but all nodes cooperate to solve the optimization problem that minimizes the sum of all costs and that has the intersection of all sets as a constraint.
+Our algorithm hinges on a coloring scheme of the network, according to which the nodes operate asynchronously.
+This results in an algorithm with fewer communication requirements than previous algorithms, as shown experimentally for several problems.
+Although we proved the convergence of the algorithm, it still remains an open question to explain theoretically why the algorithm is more efficient than previous algorithms.

 { \isdraft{\singlespace}{} }